BruOp/personal-website/content/blog/ibl/index.md

 ```

-You might notice that both the value for `F0` and for `diffuseColor` are derived using the constant `DIELECTRIC_SPECULAR`, which is set to `0.04`.
-This is from the [GLTF spec](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#metallic-roughness-material), which uses this value for all dielectrics rather than storing an additional value.

-So let's take a look at the results!
+Let's take a look at the results!
 Here's a render of spheres of increasing roughness (from left to right) that uses the [Pisa courtyard environment map](http://gl.ict.usc.edu/Data/HighResProbes/):

 ![Rendering of spheres of increasing roughness](./pisa_single_scattering_balls.png "Rendering of spheres of increasing roughness, from left to right.
 Top row is metal, bottom row is dielectric.")

 We can see how as the roughness increases, we're using our blurrier prefiltered environment maps.
 However, you may also be able to notice that as roughness increases, the metal spheres become darker.
-One way we can demonstrate this fully is to render the spheres in a totally white environment, where $L_i(\mathbf{l}) = 1$ for all directions $\mathbf{l}$.
+One way we can demonstrate this fully is to render the spheres in a totally uniform environment, where $L_i(\mathbf{l}) = C$ for all directions $\mathbf{l}$.
 This is also commonly referred to as a "furnace test":

 ![Rendering the spheres inside an environment with constant incident radiance](./single_scattering_furnace.png "Rendering the spheres inside an environment with constant L_i = 0.5")